Aviation Training Consultants: 800-874-5346

 NOTE-

-1. The airport listing in the Chart Supplement U.S. will state the part-time surface area status (for example, “other times CLASS E” or “other times CLASS G”).
+1. The airport listing in the Chart Supplement will state the part-time surface area status (for example, “other times CLASS E” or “other times CLASS G”).

 2. Normally, the overlying controlled airspace is the Class E transition area airspace that begins at either 700 feet AGL (charted as magenta vignette) or 1200 feet AGL (charted as blue vignette).
 This may be determined by consulting the applicable VFR Sectional or Terminal Area Charts.